-The 8.6 is nearly the equal of the 8.9 when it comes to enjoyment, though.
+The 8.6 is nearly the equal of the 8.9 when it comes to enjoyment, though, making it one of the best gravel bikes for under £1,500.
 The tyres are a good compromise for the needs of road and off-road riding, and it’s also comfortable.
 While the absence of thru-axles means you can induce a tiny amount of brake rub if you try, this isn’t really an issue.

 But I would have liked better brakes because it’s about the only criticism I can level at the ADV 8.6, which would make a great commuter-cum-fitness-cum-gravel-riding all-rounder.
 Tough, comfortable, with great control, Boardman’s ADV 8.6 covers a lot of bases.
 It’s bags of fun too.